Compare

 What it providesPhysical phones, enclosure, power, USB connectivityAutomation logic, scheduling, AI content, analytics

-Instagram automationNot included (group control software is generic)57+ Instagram-specific modules
+Instagram automationNot included (group control software is generic)registered workflow modules for Instagram and account operations

 Account isolationOne device per account (hardware-level only)GrapheneOS multi-profile sandboxing per account